-Alternatives to Entering OVDP.
-Just Say No?
+Alternatives to Entering OVDP Just Say No?

 - Filing a quiet disclosure

 - Filing accurate 2013 tax returns, and/or FBARs, but not self correcting prior years

 - Enter OVDP followed by Opt-out

 - In June 2011 IRS published an "opt-out" guide for its agents instructing them on procedures to follow in the case of an opt-out.

 - Stick head in sand, and do nothing (Not Recommended!)

 - Potential Risks

-- o Full Blown Audit
+- Full Blown Audit

-- o Potential Penalties Exceeding the Value of Offshore Assets
+- Potential Penalties Exceeding the Value of Offshore Assets

 - Pay special attention to failure to file "information returns" e.g. 5471, 3520 etc.

-- Possible criminal exposure including jail time
+- o Possible criminal exposure including jail time

-- Loss of green card status
+- Deportation of non-citizens

 - Potential Rewards

-- o No Taxes
+- No Taxes

-- o No Penalties
+- No Penalties

-- o No Audit
+- No Audit

-Penalty Process Outside of OVDP
+Penalty Process Outside of

 - FBAR penalty imposed under the Bank Secrecy Act (BSA) not the Internal Revenue Code - Appeals Review Available- Rubberstamp? - The Tax Court does not have jurisdiction over the penalty.
 Williams v.
 Commissioner, 131 T.C.
 54 (2008). - FBAR penalties are not dischargeable in bankruptcy.
 U.S. v.
-Simonelli, 102 AFTR 2d 2008-6577 - No FBAR penalty can be collected unless the taxpayer agrees, or the IRS brings suit in federal district court and proves that the penalty applies. - FBAR Penalties can not be collected through summary IRS Collection Procedures
+Simonelli, 102 AFTR 2d 2008-6577 - The FBAR penalty can not be collected unless the taxpayer agrees, or the IRS brings suit in federal district court and proves that the penalty applies. - o But offsets of payments due from the federal government are possible - FBAR Penalties can not be collected through summary IRS Collection Procedures